Gigaspaces/xap-docs/site/content/xap/12.3/admin/controlling-the-replication-redo-log.markdown

 When EDS is used with the central data source set to false, (which means each cluster member has its own private database), a backup Space recovers from its private database once re-started, and not from its primary Space.
 Therefore if  `drop-oldest` replication mode is used, the dropped packets never reach the backup Space and these members remain out of sync.

-# Getting the Redo Log Size
+# Monitoring the Redo Log Size

-You can get the redo log size via the GigaSpaces Management Center, or via the Admin API.
+You can see the redo log size using the GigaSpaces Management Center, the Web Management Console, or the Administration API.

-## Viewing Redo Size via the GigaSpaces Management Center
+## Viewing the Redo Size in the GigaSpaces Management Center

-To view the redo log size, enable the redo log size monitoring:
+To see the redo log size in the GigaSpaces Management Center, enable the redo log size monitoring:

 ![red-log1.jpg](/attachment_files/red-log1.jpg)